mikeAdamss/V4andRecipes/README.md

 You'll need to install python3 and a virtual environment.
 A python virtual environment exists entirely in a single folder chosen by you, holding a unique copy of python3 and all its libraries and dependencies.

-Its entirely up to you what you call you virtual environment but they tend to be purpose specific, so something informatiive like "databaker_env", "pyEnvDatabaker" is good practice.
+Its entirely up to you what you call you virtual environment but they tend to be purpose specific, so something informative like "databaker_env", "pyEnvDatabaker" is good practice.
 Be aware it'll also appear before your command prompt once activated.

 ### Part 1: Install Python3 and Virtual Environment